corda/corda/docs/source/api-contract-constraints.rst

 **Signature constraints.** These are not yet supported, but once implemented they will allow a state to require a JAR signed by a specified identity, via the regular Java ``jarsigner`` tool.
 This will be the most flexible type and the smoothest to deploy: no restarts or contract upgrade transactions are needed.
+When CorDapp is build using :ref:`corda-gradle-plugin <cordapp_build_system_signing_cordapp_jar_ref>` the JAR is signed by Corda development key by default, an external keystore can be configured or signing can be disabled.

 **Defaults.** The default constraint type is either a zone constraint, if the network parameters in effect when the transaction is built contain an entry for that contract class, or a hash constraint if not.